seborama/fuego/README.md

 - Tuple1
 - Tuple2

-The values of fuego `Tuples` is of type `hamt.Entry` but can represent any type (see EntryInt and EntryString examples).
+The values of fuego `Tuples` is of type `Entry` but can represent any type (see EntryInt and EntryString examples).

 ### Functions